dgaydukov/cert-aws/files/sa.md

 * log/audit/aggregate data
 * replicate data to another regions for query purpose using DynamoDB Cross-Region Replication Library DAX (DynamoDB Accelerator) - in-memory cache for dynamoDb, can expedite up to 10 times.
 The benefit is that you don't have to modify source code, you just enable cache and it works.
+Global Tables (cross-region replication) - multi-region/master db that automatically replicates across multiple regions.
+It is multiple replica tables (one per region) that DynamoDB treats as a single unit.
+When app write data to replica table in one region, dynamoDb propagate changes to all regions, so if one region would be unavailable your app continue to work normally.
+Multi-master replication ensures that updates propagate to all regions and that data eventually consistent.

 ###### RedShift
 Database vs Data Warehouse